 Both Queen Victoria and her husband Prince Albert, the Prince Consort, held the post of Ranger – from 1837 to 1841 and from 1841 to 1861 respectively.
 Prince Albert especially had a significant impact on Windsor Great Park - committing himself to improving the living conditions of Estate workers, building cottages and establishing the Royal School, so that Estate children could benefit from a thorough education.
 An equestrian statue commemorating his outstanding contributions to the Great Park can be seen near Smith’s Lawn.

 Under the patronage of King George VI, who was Ranger from 1936 to 1952, Sir Eric Savill created The Savill Garden and The Valley Gardens – two of the most important developments within the Great Park in the 20th Century.
 Then one of the most recent additions to Windsor Great Park has been Ranger’s Avenue, a row of young native oaks which was created at the same time as the restoration of Cow Pond and runs from the pond towards Cumberland Lodge.
-This was planted in 2012 in honour of the current Ranger, HRH The Duke of Edinburgh.
+This was planted in 2012 in honour of the Ranger at this time, H.R.H The Duke of Edinburgh.